WislaCode

 Phase 2: Scaling Up (6-12 Months)

-• Optimize cloud infrastructure for high-volume transactions.
+• Optimise cloud infrastructure for high-volume transactions.

 • Introduce AI-driven risk scoring for fraud prevention.